NFTMozaic/create-nft-app/README.md

+# Polkadot NFTMozaic Consensus Hong Kong 2025 Challenge

+Welcome to the Polkadot NFTMozaic bounty challenge.
+This challenge consists of a core challenge with a dedicated bounty split between a winner and a runner-up according to the prize distribution listed below and several additional bonus challenges, each providing additional prize allotments if successfully accomplished.
+The bonus prizes are available only to the winner and runner-up.

+>>>>> a note about time frames for each challenge
+>>>>> a note about EasyA involvement.
+Wait for EasyA to respons

+Your challenge is to create a simple UI that provides a means to create an NFT token on the Polkadot asset hub (collection, token).

+The presentable product of your efforts shoud be a working in-browser UI (dApp) that implements minting of an NFT of new or existing collection.
+This implies both a collection and token creation fields in the UI.

+The goal of your challenge is, however, more relevant for the challenge evaluation.
+To accomplish the goal you should provide clean, practical, easy to read code that showcases how you implemented your solution.
+We want you to consider this challenge with thoughts of leaving behind instructions for a whole generation of coders who will ask themselves how to do exactly what you are trying to accomplish in this challenge.
+We intend to showcase your solution in a future NFTs on Asset Hub tutorials section if the solution is up to the standards.
+Give us yout best for posterity!

+For the backend you are free to chose any of the SDKs at your disposal which you might deem practical.
+We will be providing you with a tutorial below on how to accomplish this challenge with the Unique Network SDK which facilitates Asset Hub utilities in addition to the Unique's own parachain-specific functions.
+This is the fastest test-to-final cycle development evironment for the task you are given and is also the one in which we can provide the most detailed support.
+The other most practical options include PolkadotJS and PAPI.
+We do not have a dedicated environment setup available for these options and can give limited support and assistance for them.

 # The Asset Hub & Next.js template

 Asset Hub is a specialized parachain within the Polkadot ecosystem designed for managing and transferring digital assets, including NFTs, without requiring smart contracts.
 It leverages Substrate's built-in `nfts pallet` to facilitate efficient and scalable NFT creation and management.